 2010 2009

 Expected life (in years) 6.51 6.84

 Expected stock price volatility 50.30% 50.98%

-Expected dividend yield -
+Expected dividend yield

 Annualized forfeiture rate 5.00% 4.64%

 Fair value of options \$ 12.33 \$ 11.79

 Risk-free interest rate 2.79% 2.77%

 The risk-free interest rates are based on the implied yield available on U.S. Treasury constant maturities in effect at the time of the grant with remaining terms equivalent to the respective expected terms of the options.
 The dividend yield of zero is based on the fact that the Company has no present intention to pay cash dividends.
 The Company estimates the expected term for its employee option awards using the simplified method in accordance with Staff Accounting Bulletin 110, Certain Assumptions Used in Valuation Methods, because the Company does not have sufficient relevant historical information to develop reasonable expectations about future exercise patterns.
 The Company estimates the expected term for stock options and warrants awarded to advisors and financial institutions using the contractual term.
 Expected volatility is calculated based on companies of similar growth and maturity and the Company's peer group in the industry in which the Company does business because the Company does not have sufficient historical volatility data.
-The Company will continue to use peer group volatility information until historical volatility of the Company is available to measure expected volatility of future grants.
-In the future, as the Company gains historical data for volatility of its own stock and the actual term over which stock options and warrants and, ultimately, compensation recorded on future grants.
+The Company will continue to use peer group volatility information until historical volatility of the Company is available to measure expected volatility for future grants.
+In the future, as the Company gains historical data for volatility of its own stock and the actual term over which stock options and warrants are held, expected volatility and the expected term may change, which could substantially change the grant-date fair value of future awards of stock options and warrants and, ultimately, compensation recorded on future grants.